-‘Dexter,’ ‘Lost,’ ‘Roseanne,’ & Other Epic TV Shows With Bad Endings
+‘Dexter,’ ‘Lost,’ ‘Roseanne,’ And Other Epic TV Shows With Bad Endings

 Showtime’s Dexter was hailed by many as an epic TV show.
 In fact, Dexter Season 9 and Dexter Season 9 trailer still trend on Twitter from time to time as many wishful fans still hold out hope that the series could return for Season 9.

 According to Deadline, Showtime even confused Dexter fans into thinking they had released a Season 9 trailer in August of last year.
 The trailer the network released was actually to celebrate the official 10th anniversary of the Dexter series.
-As fans of the Showtime series recall, Dexter aired on the network from October 1, 2006, to September 22, 2013 and was 8 Seasons long.
+As fans of the Showtime series recall, Dexter aired on the network from October 1, 2006, to September 22, 2013, and was eight seasons long.

 Screener TV notes Showtime’s Dexter is one of the top epic TV shows to be cursed with a bad finale.
 Despite most fans agreeing the finale of Dexter was pretty bad – they are still hopeful a Season 9 could happen one day.